team-cloudchaser/appat/README.md

 `e.appat` can take one of the following values.

 - `requestEnd`: Marks the uploading stream of an existing HTTP request as ended.
 Beware of racing conditions on the controller side, and remember to always apply backpressure.
+- `existedConn`: Marks the disconnecting/disconnected/connecting data socket as failed due to having a connection ID collision.

 ### Response status schema
 Only viable for normal HTTP requests.